Have you heard about the benefits of ozone therapy? Here are just a few of the many ways ozone therapy can help improve your health.

 - Fights illness.
 In addition to increasing the fighting power of the immune system, ozone is also directly antimicrobial against:

 - Anti-aging and Anti-cancer.
-Ozone stimulates production of antioxidant free radical scavengers: glutathione peroxidase, catalase and superoxide dismutase.
+Ozone stimulates the body’s natural production of antioxidant free radical scavengers: glutathione peroxidase, catalase, and superoxide dismutase.
 More antioxidants on board means our bodies are better protected from many degenerative diseases and cancerous cell mutations.

 Ozone is an unstable gas consisting of three oxygen molecules.
 The instability of this molecule causes it to readily break apart and release a single electron (a.k.a. a free radical) in a chemical process known as oxidation.
-You have probably only heard of oxidation as being bad or harmful, but just as with inflammation, only excessive amounts cause degeneration and disease– a little bit is beneficial and actually necessary for health.
+You have probably only heard of oxidation as being bad or harmful.
+Still, just as with inflammation, only excessive amounts cause degeneration and disease–a little bit is beneficial and necessary for health.

 It’s the oxidative property of ozone that makes it a powerful therapeutic agent in the body.
 One of the ways it does this is by promoting increased production of our own antioxidants, one of which is glutathione.
 We call glutathione the “Master Antioxidant” of the body.
-Glutathione is not only our strongest antioxidant, but it also serves to recycle and restore other antioxidants in our bodies, like Vitamin C, Vitamin E, selenium, alpha lipoic acid – the list goes on.
+Glutathione is not only our strongest antioxidant, but it also serves to naturally recycle and restore other antioxidants in our bodies, like vitamin C, vitamin E, selenium, alpha-lipoic acid – and the list goes on.

 - Ozone has no known toxicity to any tissue except for the lungs.
 Ozone is toxic to the lungs and should not be inhaled.